Microbiods/HE2Gene/README.md

 ## Datasets
 We analyzed two publicly available spatial transcriptomic datasets.
 The images and gene expression profiles are available at (https://data.mendeley.com/datasets/29ntw7sh4r/5) for the HBCIS dataset and (https://github.com/almaan/her2st) for the HER2+ dataset.

-An example dataset in data/example are used for demonstration.
+An example dataset shown in data/exps are used for demonstration.

 ## Pre-trained models